Wimmics/HOWTO_Virtuoso-Docker/Advanced/TipsTricks.md

 ```
 Because of the limit set by "`ResultSetMaxRows`", the query will return 1000 instead of 2000.

-## Beware of the ordering of property path
+## Beware of the ordering of property paths

 For reasons unknown, the ordering of property paths in a basic graph pattern may change the number of results returned by a query.